mz0121coder/news-app/planning.md

 - Include a function to check no duplicate news items are added ✅
 - Show a 'Snackbar' in the corner to indicate when a news item has been added, or if it already exists ✅
 - View saved articles on the ArticlePage
+- Create a MenuBar component that is used to direct the user to the HomePage and/or SavedArticles page ✅
+- Only show the SearchBar component when the user is on the home page (not when checking saved articles or visiting about page)✅